Dissipative Genesis of the Inflationary Universe: Setup

 where $R$ is the Ricci scalar, $g^{\mu\nu}$ the inverse metric, $\phi$ the scalar field we are interested in, $V(\phi)$ its potential, $\mathcal{L}_\text{int}$ the interaction between $\phi$ and other fields, and $\mathcal{L}_\text{matter}$ the Lagrangian density for the other fields.
 As a concrete example, we consider the potential~\cite{Ferrara:2013rsa}

 where $V_0$ is the overall scale of the potential and $\phi_0$ characterizes the width of the valley of the potential.
+This type of potential can be obtained, e.g., after switching to the Einstein frame and/or canonical normalization if the original model possesses an approximate scale invariance~\cite{Starobinsky:1980te, Bezrukov:2007ep, Kallosh:2013yoa, Galante:2014ifa}.
+The shift symmetry of $\phi$ can be protected from quantum corrections~\cite{Bezrukov:2010jz}.
 If inflation successfully occurs, this potential leads to inflationary observables consistent with the CMB data such as

 where $A_\text{s}$, $n_\text{s}$, $r$, and $N_\mathrm{e}$ are the amplitude of the primordial curvature perturbations, the spectral index, the tensor-to-scalar ratio, and the e-folding number between the horizon exit of the CMB pivot scale and the end of inflation.